b-viguier/PhpFk/docs/index.md

 ---
 layout: page
+title: What is the minimum number of characters needed to run every possible program in Php?
 ---

-# What is the minimum number of characters needed to run every possible program in Php?

 This is just the kind of question that I love: short, simple to understand... but damn challenging!
 This question already led to the creation of the [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language,